Athena: Glaukopis

 In Homer's epic works, Athena's most common epithet is Glaukopis (γλαυκῶπις), which usually is translated as, "bright-eyed" or "with gleaming eyes".
-The word is a combination of glaukós (γλαυκός, meaning "gleaming, silvery", and later, "bluish-green" or "gray") and ṓps (ὤψ, "eye, face").
+The word is a combination of glaukós (γλαυκός, meaning "gleaming, silvery", and later, "bluish-green" or "grey") and ṓps (ὤψ, "eye, face").

 The word glaúx (γλαύξ, "little owl") is from the same root, presumably according to some, because of the bird's own distinctive eyes.
 Athena was associated with the owl from very early on; in archaic images, she is frequently depicted with an owl perched on her hand.
 Through its association with Athena, the owl evolved into the national mascot of the Athenians and eventually became a symbol of wisdom.

 Tritogeneia

 In the Iliad (4.514), the Odyssey (3.378), the Homeric Hymns, and in Hesiod's Theogony, Athena is also given the curious epithet Tritogeneia (Τριτογένεια), whose significance remains unclear.
 It could mean various things, including "Triton-born", perhaps indicating that the homonymous sea-deity was her parent according to some early myths.
 One myth relates the foster father relationship of this Triton towards the half-orphan Athena, whom he raised alongside his own daughter Pallas.
 Kerényi suggests that "Tritogeneia did not mean that she came into the world on any particular river or lake, but that she was born of the water itself; for the name Triton seems to be associated with water generally."
 In Ovid's Metamorphoses, Athena is occasionally referred to as "Tritonia".

 Another possible meaning may be "triple-born" or "third-born", which may refer to a triad or to her status as the third daughter of Zeus or the fact she was born from Metis, Zeus, and herself; various legends list her as being the first child after Artemis and Apollo, though other legends identify her as Zeus' first child.
 Several scholars have suggested a connection to the Rigvedic god Trita, who was sometimes grouped in a body of three mythological poets.
 Michael Janda has connected the myth of Trita to the scene in the Iliad in which the "three brothers" Zeus, Poseidon, and Hades divide the world between them, receiving the "broad sky", the sea, and the underworld respectively.
 Janda further connects the myth of Athena being born of the head (i. e. the uppermost part) of Zeus, understanding Trito- (which perhaps originally meant "the third") as another word for "the sky".
 In Janda's analysis of Indo-European mythology, this heavenly sphere is also associated with the mythological body of water surrounding the inhabited world (cfr.
 Triton's mother, Amphitrite, queen of Poseidon).

 Yet another possible meaning is mentioned in Diogenes Laertius' biography of Democritus, that Athena was called "Tritogeneia" because three things, on which all mortal life depends, come from her.